Illinois Court Records

 What Are Traffic Violations And Infractions In Illinois?

-In the state of Illinois, a traffic offense is any of the many possible offenses a driver commits while operating a vehicle.
-Illinois categorizes most of these offenses as either an infraction or a violation, depending on the severity.
+In Illinois, a traffic offense refers to possible offenses a driver may commit while operating a vehicle.
+Illinois categorizes most of these offenses as an infraction or a violation, depending on the severity.
 An infraction is less severe and usually requires the offender to pay a fine.
 These offenses may include running a red light, a stop sign violation, and most speeding tickets.

 What Are Felony Traffic Violations In Illinois?